The health of your tech career is too important to neglect.

 Curtis Randolph, Computer Vision and Animator

-Apply for your Career Clarity Session
+Apply for your Career Clarity Intensive

 Frequently Asked Questions

 That’s actually a good sign you should apply.
-The people I work with aren’t usually in crisis.
-They’re functional, successful by most measures, and quietly carrying a question they haven’t been able to answer on their own.
+The people I work with aren’t in crisis.
+They’re functional, successful by most measures, but quietly carrying a question they haven’t been able to answer on their own.
 If you’ve been going in circles on your career for more than a year, outside perspective is almost certainly part of what’s missing.

-Primarily developers, usually with 5 or more years of experience.
+Primarily developers, with 5 or more years of experience.
 That said, I’ve worked with engineering managers, solution architects, technical project managers, and others in tech-adjacent roles.
 I’ve coached clients who came to me while working at Google, Microsoft, Amazon, X, Blue Origin, and many other companies you may be familiar with.
 If you’re on the fence about whether you qualify, apply and let me decide.